Assessment and Learning Improvement Network

 - Develop and promote use of ethical assessment practices.

-All meetings will be held in person at the Lory Student Center.
+This semester, all meetings will be held in person at the Lory Student Center with hybrid remote/Teams option.
 Please use the registration link for each session you want to attend to receive meeting reminders and updates.

 1:00 – 2:00 pm